How To Make Downsizing Easier

 Storage units enable the bad habit of keeping things you don’t use or need — and paying for the privilege.
 If there are items that you don’t move into your new home, you should sell it, donate it, or trash it.
 For sentimental possessions you no longer use but can’t bear the thought of ditching, consider giving them to a friend or family member, or take a photo.

 Tip 8: Use Multi-functional Furniture

 Most of us only have people staying over occasionally, so instead of having a spare room with a bed in it, a futon or fold out sofa would provide an extra bed when you need it, and a functional living area when you don’t.
 A dining table could fold down to become a wall bench with storage underneath.
 Some coffee tables can fit folding chairs or smaller tables underneath them and are a great space saver.

 If you have some things you just aren’t sure about, such as clothes you’re not sure are in style or décor that you aren’t sure you want anymore, then get a second opinion from someone who can look at it with an objective eye.
 Sometimes, it takes hearing it from someone else to validate what we already know but don’t want to admit.

 Once you’re settled into your new home, be vigilant not to let too much stuff accumulate, and maybe try a ‘one in, one out’ rule.

 With these top tips, we hope your move goes smoothly.
-Our team are always on hand with good advice.
+Our team of estate agents in Aylesbury are always on hand with good advice.
+Get in touch today.